nystudio107/craft-vite/docs/docs/index.md

 ### CSS

-In order to use [CSS with Vite](https://vitejs.dev/guide/features.html#css), you _must_ import it in one of your `build.input` JavaScript file entries listed in the `vite.config.js`, e.g.:
+To use [CSS with Vite](https://vitejs.dev/guide/features.html#css), you _must_ import it in one of your `build.input` JavaScript file entries listed in the `vite.config.js`, for example:

 ```js
 import '/src/css/app.pcss';